-Course title Credits Credit dis stribution o f the course Eligibility Pre-requisite of & Code Lecture Tutorial Practical/ Practice criteria the course (if any) Research Methodology 4 3 0 1 Class XII pass with Mathematics Nil
+Course title Credits Credit distribution of the course Eligibility Pre-requisite of & Code Lecture Tutorial Practical/ Practice criteria (if any) Research Methodology 4 3 0 1 Class XII pass with Mathematics Nil

 The learning objectives include

 - To provide scientific approaches to develop the domain of human knowledge through empirical studies. - To enable the student researchers to understand basic concepts and aspects related to research, data collection, analyses, interpretation and report writing.